cs-ed/impacts-LNguyen64/README.md

 **Activate Prior Knowledge**

 Ask students if they have heard the slogan “There’s an app for that”?
 Apple coined it back in 2009, in what we would now consider the early days of app technology.
 Since then, apps have become an everyday part of life.
 Have students write brief responses to the following questions.
-Have students share their responses.
-Write their responses on the board.
+Share with their table partner before share with the class.
 1. What apps do you use?
 2. What purpose do they serve?
 3. Do you use any apps that make your life easier?